scarplus/signals/tda/setup_tda_api.md

 click SEND
 check response button, it will have a success message with Bearer auth code and refresh token key.
-Save these two keys.
+Save these two keys. use the value of access_token in the "your bearer key" field in sample program attached in this folder to test out a sample trade.